viert/tipsahead.com/_posts/2014-05-20-deal-with-nodejs-single-threadness.markdown

  so it has to be fast also.

 One thing you can't get from JavaScript is multithreaded parallel execution of your code.
-Every node.js tutorial says _"Everything in node.js runs parallel except your own code"_.
+Every node.js tutorial says _"Everything in node.js runs in parallel except your own code"_.
 What does it mean?
 Let's take we have simple sails.js application with two handlers: `/fast` and `/slow`.
 In your controller it may look like this:

 {% highlight javascript %}